drgreco/bath/README.md

-BATH - a shell script that connects to a webpage using curl
+BATH - a web interface to manage iptables for the purpose of adding a layer of authentication
 =============================================================

 The python files go in _/var/lib/bath_